In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 If coming from Australia, I would recommend stocking up on these items before you arrive:

-Before leaving Australia we had a shipment of bulk organic food sent from Terra Madre.
+Before leaving Australia, we had a shipment of bulk organic food sent from Terra Madre.
 (About 1 year’s worth of grains and legumes).
-Storing bulk food in jerry cans we avoid generating a lot of plastic.
+By storing bulk food in jerry cans, we avoid generating a lot of plastic.

 (As I am vegan and have no clue, I cannot make any recommendations on animal products, but I have heard complaints from fellow sailors about the lack of certain meat and cheese)

-!!
-If you do adopt an Indonesian diet however, there is no need to prepare anything, just turn up and eat extremely well and cheap !!
+If you do adopt an Indonesian diet, however, there is no need to prepare anything, just turn up and eat extremely well and cheaply!!

 The Indonesian LPG fitting is different from the Australian and European LPG fitting.

-It is illegal to refill gas bottles in Indonesia, and it is very hard to find places that will do it for you, mind you this might be different in more touristy areas and Marinas around Lombok, Bali and Java.
+It is illegal to refill gas bottles in Indonesia, and it is very hard to find places that will do it for you; mind you, this might be different in more touristy areas and Marinas around Lombok, Bali, and Java.

 Where refills are not available, you have 2 options.
 Do it yourself or change to Indonesian Bottles.
 The latter being the easiest option.